AprilBrother/wiki.aprbrother/src/en/AB_BLE_Gateway_V4.md

 ## Description

-AB BLE Gateway V4 is a BLE to network gateway and bridge.
-BLE gateway reads advertsiment data such as iBeacon, Eddystone or customized format data and sends to LAN/internet server.
+AB BLE Gateway V4, designed for monitoring BLE advertisisements, including popular formats such as iBeacon, Eddystone, and custom sensor data.
+The Gateway seamlessly captures this advertising data and transmits it to LAN or internet servers, enabling efficient data collection and monitoring for a wide range of applications.

 Gateway supports Ethernet and WiFi connection.
 User can configure the transmit period and server information through a simple HTTP API.